 Some companies opt for value propositions that describe key features of their product or service:

 - “Watch Anywhere.
 Cancel Anytime.” – Netflix

-This value prop helps give customers some idea of what to expect when they sign up with Netflix.
-You can watch shows on any device, with no long-term subscriptions or contracts.
-These are key benefits that help differentiate Netflix from other streaming service providers in the video-on-demand space, such as Hulu (who has a rather similar brand slogan – “Anywhere, Anytime.”)
+This value prop helps customers know what to expect when they sign up with Netflix.
+You can watch shows on any device with no long-term subscriptions or contracts.
+These are essential benefits that help differentiate Netflix from other streaming service providers in the video-on-demand space, such as Hulu (who has a relatively similar brand slogan – “Anywhere, Anytime.”)

 Here are a few more examples of brands with feature-oriented value propositions: